THE SECOND GATHERING

-Wicked Company’s first Gathering will take place in the circular Bute Rooms at the National Museum for Scotland in Edinburgh’s medieval Old Town, UK, on the 3rd, 4th and 5th September, 2019.
+Wicked Company’s second Gathering will take place in the circular Bute Rooms at the National Museum for Scotland in Edinburgh’s medieval Old Town, UK, on the 6th, 7th and 8th of September, 2022.
 We will assemble in the spirit of the courageous (‘wicked’) freethinkers of the Enlightenment period who attended the salons of European capitals for friendship and conversation, to challenge established worldviews in changing times.
 Working with modern dialogic methods, we will build our capacity to live at the edge of chaos – the place where we know the greatest opportunity for creative change exists.

 Together, we will:

-- Search for a new approach to meaning-making, enabling us to live and work as members of an interconnected, interrelated, worldwide community.
+- Search for a new approach to meaning-making, enabling us to live and work as hopeful and purposeful member of an interconnected, interrelated, world-wide community.

 - Experiment with practices for creative thinking.

-- Commit to action where we can make a difference in the communities in which we live and work.
+- Commit to actions – including small steps and tiny changes – where we can make a difference in the communities in which we live and work.

 The Gathering will be convened by:

-- Kate Cowie, author of Finding Merlin: a Handbook for the Human Development Journey in our New Organisational World (2012), founder of the European Chapter of the Organizational Development Network, senior faculty member of the NTL Institute for Applied Behavioural Science and founding Editor of its practitioners’ journal, Practising Social Change.
+- Kate Cowie, author, teacher, founder of Wicked Company and the European Chapter of the Organization Development Network, and faculty member of the NTL Institute for Applied Behavioural Science.

-- Sue Hollingsworth, MBA, Director of the Centre for Biographical Storytelling and co-author of The Storyteller’s Way: A Sourcebook for Inspired Storytelling
+- Sue Hollingsworth, MBA, Director of the Centre for Biographical Storytelling and author.

-- Dr Steve King, MBE, a music educationalist, facilitator and composer and Director of Music at Heriot-Watt University in Edinburgh
+- Dr Steve King, MBE, Director of Music at Heriot-Watt University in Edinburgh.

-Our Salon opens at 09.00am on Tuesday, September 3rd and closes at 16.30 on Thursday 5th September.
-During the early evening of Wednesday, September 4th, we will be given a guided tour of the Museum’s collections which reflect the unique place of Edinburgh in the European Enlightenment.
-We will then convene in the Gallery of the Kingdom of the Scots to talk and think together with readings, music, storytelling, an 18th century menu, and real lemonade (and no alcohol, card-playing or gambling as the great salonièrres insisted!)
+Our Salon opens at 09.00am on Tuesday, September 6th and closes at 16.00 on Thursday 8th September.
+During the early evening of Wednesday, September 7th, we will be given a guided tour of the Museum’s collections which reflect the unique place of Edinburgh in the European Enlightenment.
+We will then convene in the Gallery of the Kingdom of the Scots to talk and think together with readings, music, storytelling, an 18th century menu, and real lemonade (and no card-playing or gambling as the great salonièrres insisted!)